Monte Viso Tunnel

 The Monte Viso Tunnel (Italian: Buco di Viso; French: Pertuis du Viso) is an Alpine pedestrian tunnel excavated in the rock during the Renaissance and located eight kilometres north of Monviso (Cottian Alps), northern Italy.
 It is 75 m long, 3 m wide, and located at an altitude of 2,882 metres linking the villages of Crissolo in the modern Italian province of Cuneo and Ristolas in the French department of Hautes-Alpes.

-Opened in 1479, it is one of the most ancient tunnels of Italy and maybe one of the most ancient of Europe.
+Opened in 1479, it is one of the oldest tunnels in Italy and may be one of the oldest in all of Europe.

 History

 The origin of the project

 The creation of this work was born from the decision of its promoter, Marquis of Saluzzo Ludovico II Del Vasto.
 With a philosophical and hostile political orientation at the House of Savoy that threatened the autonomy of his marquisate, he signed an agreement with the king of the Kingdom of Naples, René of Anjou, who was also the Count of Provence, and was therefore a vassal of the king of France Louis XI.

 The purpose of the Monte Viso Tunnel was to increase trade by allowing a smooth transition to the merchant caravans that needed to cross the barrier imposed by the Alps.
 This created a viable alternative to the most dangerous cross country routes, whose difficult crossing caused damage to shipments.
 In addition, the passage through the tunnel, at a lower section of the passageway, would also increase the useful days for the passage of the goods since, as early as the snowfall, the Col de la Traversette became impracticable.

 The agreement for its realization was sanctioned at Arles on September 22, 1478 and the excavation works of the tunnel began in the summer of 1479, when the snow melted.

 For this reason the work was interrupted in the winter and was completed at the end of the summer of 1480 under the direction of the engineers Martino di Albano and Baldassarre of Piasco, with a total cost of 12,000 florins.